 Welcome to my Christmas Home Tour.
-Today I want to invite you in to see my vintage inspired Christmas decorations on our main flour.
+Today I want to invite you in to see my vintage inspired Christmas decor ideas.
 So, grab yourself a cup of coffee or tea, and come on in.

 The front door got a little colour this year, inspired by my turquoise Christmas lights.
 I usually lean towards white, but I must say this hit of colour is making me smile this year.
-The old skates, and vintage enamelware pots are setting the tone for my vintage inspired Christmas theme this year.
-And on the front door, one of my fav. little projects ever -the pot scrubber wreath, made from dollar store pot scrubbers and adding a little sparkle.
+The old skates, and vintage enamelware pots are setting the tone for my vintage inspired Christmas decor theme this year.
+And on the front door, one of my fav. little projects ever -the pot scrubber wreath -see how I made it here, made from dollar store pot scrubbers and adding a little sparkle.

 Well, come in out of the cold.
 At the entrance of our home we have a console table, and here it is all decorated for Christmas.

 I found a few vintage decorations at a second hand store.
-I started looking as soon as Halloween was over.
-I think this little guy might be a cake topper.
+As soon as Halloween was over I started hunting.
+I think this little guy might have originally been a cake topper?

-I found these pretty postcards at a craft sale, they’re vintage Christmas images printed on wood veneer.
+These pretty postcards are from a craft sale.
+They’re vintage Christmas images printed on wood veneer.
 So pretty.